siddharthborderwala/gradebook-project/README.md

 A gradebook, implementation of Linked List data structure

 # docs
+* The following is how the data-structures are defined
 ```c
 ///marksheet is a struct which has marks for 5 subjects
 typedef struct marksheet {